Susan P. Andrews, DNP, RN, CPN

 Deborah Austin’s professional nursing experience includes 17 years in a variety of fields and teaching at the community college level.
 She has taught for the past 28 years at Health Careers High School where she organized and implemented an innovative sterile processing certification program, in conjunction with local hospitals, for high school students.

-Zee Barreas is the surgical services learning development coordinator for Erlanger Health System in Chattanooga, Tennessee.
+Zee Barreas is the surgical services clinical educator for Tucson Medical Center in Tucson, Arizona.
 She has more than 20 years of experience in surgery, education and supervision.
 She is currently pursuing a master’s degree at Liberty University.
 She is an author, speaker and published poet who enjoys reading, hiking, running and volunteering.

 Dr. Tom Blasco, MD, MS